Evan Longoria Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in the league.

-- The Pirates have a 4.40 team ERA that ranks 18th across all MLB pitching staffs.
+- The Pirates have a 4.40 team ERA that ranks 20th across all league pitching staffs.

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (90 total, one per game).
+- Pirates pitchers combine to give up 92 home runs (one per game), the seventh-fewest in baseball.

-- Hill makes the start for the Pirates, his 18th of the season.
-He is 7-8 with a 4.60 ERA and 88 strikeouts in 94 2/3 innings pitched.

-- In his last time out on Sunday, the left-hander went five innings against the Milwaukee Brewers, allowing three earned runs while surrendering three hits.
+- Mlodzinski takes the mound for his first start of the season for the Pirates.

+- The 24-year-old right-hander has pitched out of the bullpen nine times this season.

 © 2023 Data Skrive.
 All rights reserved.